paradise-fi/RoFI/softwareComponents/taskDistribution/documentation.md

 # Distributed RoFI Task Manager
-The RoFI Task Manager is a tool to enable better distributed programming.
+The RoFI Task Manager is a tool intended to enable better distributed programming.
 The task manager is built on an election protocol and provides a centralized way to orchestration actions of the RoFIbot at runtime.

+Within the system, there is one privileged module that we refer to the leader module.
+This module is chosen by an election round that takes place before any task distribution can happen.
+This module is intended to act as an orchestrator, and task distribution should only happen within this module.

 <hr>